wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/physics-sim.rst

 Physics Simulation with WPILib
 ==============================

 Because state-space notation allows us to compactly represent the :term:`dynamics <Dynamics>` of :term:`systems <system>`, we can leverage it to provide a backend for simulating physical systems on robots.
-The goal of these simulators is to simulate the motion of robot mechanisms without modifying any existing code.
+The goal of these simulators is to simulate the motion of robot mechanisms without modifying existing non-simulation user code.
 The basic flow of such simulators is as follows:

 - In normal user code:

    - PID or similar control algorithms generate voltage commands from encoder (or other sensor) readings
    - Motor outputs are set
 - In simulation periodic code:

    - The simulation's :term:`state` is updated using :term:`inputs <input>`, usually voltages from motors set from a PID loop
    - Simulated encoder (or other sensor) readings are set for user code to use in the next timestep

 WPILib's Simulation Classes
 ---------------------------